Mixed-State Phase Transitions in Measurement-Dressed Imaginary-Time Evolution: Protocol

-where $\mathcal{N}_k = \Tr \!\left[e^{-\frac{\tau}{2} H} \mathcal{M}_p(\rho_{k-1}) e^{-\frac{\tau}{2} H}\right]$ is the normalization factor ensuring $\Tr(\rho_k) = 1$. \item {\textbf{Output state}}: After applying $n_d$ layers, the final mixed state $\rho_{n_d}$ is obtained as the output. \end{enumerate} In this study, we consider $\mathcal{M}_p$ to consist of probabilistic projective measurements in the computational basis.
-Specifically, each qubit is independently projectively measured with probability $p$, and left unchanged with probability $(1-p)$.
-We are interested in the regime where, after a sufficiently large number of circuit layers $n_d$, the system approaches a stationary state, i.e., $\rho_{n_d} \approx \rho_{n_d+1}$.
-However, we stress that the existence of a stationary state is not guaranteed for general measurement channels.
-Nevertheless, for the examples considered in this work, such a stationary state indeed exists, as we will show in Secs.~\ref{sec:result:tfim} and \ref{sec:result:cdhm}.
+We are interested in the regime where, after a sufficiently large number of time steps $n_d$, the system approaches a steady state, i.e., $\rho_{n_d} \approx \rho_{n_d+1} \approx \rho_{\infty}$.
+However, we stress that the existence of $\rho_{\infty}$ is not guaranteed for general decoherence channels.
+Nevertheless, for the examples considered in this work, such a steady state indeed exists, as we will show in the following sections.

-The dynamical process of MDITE involves a competition between two effects: the ITE operator $e^{-\frac{\tau}{2}H}$, which drives the system toward its ground state, and the measurement channel $\mathcal{M}_p$, which introduces decoherence and tends to produce a mixed state.
+The dynamical process of MDITE involves a competition between two effects: the ITE operator $e^{-\frac{\tau}{2}H}$, which drives the system toward the ground state of $H$, and the measurement channel $\mathcal{E}_p$, which introduces decoherence and tends to produce a mixed state.
 As the computational basis is generally not the eigenbasis of $H$, ITE induces quantum fluctuations and reduces classical uncertainty.
-This suggests potential mixed-state phase transitions with respect to the stationary state $\rho_{n_d}$ when tuning the parameters in the protocol.
-It is important to note that the time step $\tau$ of ITE and the measurement rate $p$ serve as primary parameters controlling the behaviors of the stationary state $\rho_{n_d}$.
-Moreover, Hamiltonian parameters (e.g., coupling strength) also play a crucial role, resulting in a high-dimensional parameter space.
-This enriches the landscape of behaviors of the output state, rendering the setup of MDITE particularly compelling for investigating different novel many-body physics in mixed states.
+This suggests potential mixed-state phase transitions with respect to the steady state $\rho_{\infty}$ when tuning the parameters in the protocol.